emqx/cloud-docs/en_US/price/pricing.md

 </table>

 ::: tip
 Prices may vary depending on the public cloud platform selected and the deployment region.
-The actual price is based on the price displayed on the New Deployment page.
+The actual price is based on the price displayed on the deployment page.
 :::

 #### Annual Prepaid Method